About Us

 Angaza Taa continues to evolve alongside me.
 I'm continually striving to strengthen our partnerships, ethically grow, and sharpen our purpose: to create ethical, beautiful products and connect people across continents in building resilience, justice, and hope.

-My faith is deeply tied to my identity and passions.
+Last but not least, my faith is deeply tied to my identity and passions.
 In a world marked by climate change, inequality, injustice, and corruption, it’s easy to feel at the mercy of chaos.
 Yet, Micah 6:8 challenges me, that in this chaos, my God given passion points to seeking justice, community, and humility in the pursuit of nursing a broken world.

 Angaza Taa is one way I live out that call — one tote, one partnership, one step at a time.